 Dahrendorf academic publications and online activities

-The Dahrendorf Policy Brief is published on the project website on a regular basis.
+The Forum's website is updated on a regular basis with academic research, relevant policy briefs and analysis made by the Dahrendorf team.
 Moreover, research is presented via major academic journals (e.g. International Politics or Global Policy).
 The Dahrendorf blog features contributions by the Dahrendorf research team as well as from external experts who are invited to share their perspectives on issues relating to EU external relations (see www.dahrendorf-forum.eu).